Located on Pittsburgh’s North Shore, the Andy Warhol Museum celebrates one of the most well-known artists of the 20th century.

-Warhol’s grave is frequented by visitors, and when I visited in September 2015, it had several cans of tomato soup, a platinum wig, and other momentos laying around.
+Warhol’s grave is frequented by visitors, and when I visited in September 2015, it had several cans of tomato soup, a platinum wig, and other momentos lying around.
 These items make it much easier to find his gravesite in the cemetery.

 Andy Warhol Museum

 Hours: Wednesday-Monday: 10am-5pm

-Cost: Adults: $20, Children: $10
+Cost: Adults: $25, Children: $13

 Address: 117 Sandusky Street